 Asset Class Comparative Benchmark(s)

-Core Fixed Income Duration blended Barclays Aggregate & Long Government/Credit

-Interest Rate Sensitive Fixed Income Duration blended Barclays Aggregate & Long Government/Credit
+Active Duration Fixed Income Bloomberg Barclays Aggregate

-Long Duration Fixed Income Barclays Long Government/Credit
+Long Duration Fixed Income Duration blended Barclays Long Government/Credit & Barclays Universal

 Equity Index Standard & Poor's 500 Index

-All-Cap Equity Russell 3000 Index

-Russell 3000 Value Index

 Mid-Cap Equity Russell Midcap Index

 Russell Midcap Value Index

 Small-Cap Equity Russell 2000 Index

 Russell 2000 Value Index

 International Equity Morgan Stanley Capital Investment ACWI ex-US

 The fixed income managers are expected to use discretion over the asset mix of the trust assets in its efforts to maximize risk-adjusted performance.
 Exposure to any single issuer, other than the U.S. government, its agencies, or its instrumentalities (which have no limits) is limited to five percent of the fixed income portfolio as measured by market value.
 At least 75 percent of the invested assets must possess an investment grade rating at or above Baa3 or BBB- by Moody's Investors Services, Standard & Poor's Ratings Services or Fitch Ratings.
 The portfolio may invest up to 10 percent of the portfolio's market value in convertible bonds as long as the securities purchased meet the quality guidelines.
-A portfolio may invest up to 25 percent of the portfolio's market value in private placement, including 144A securities with or without registration rights and allow for futures to be traded in the portfolio.
+A portfolio may invest up to 15 percent of the portfolio's market value in private placement, including 144A securities with or without registration rights and allow for futures to be traded in the portfolio.
 The purchase of any of the Company's equity, debt or other securities is prohibited.

 The domestic value equity managers focus on stocks that the manager believes are undervalued in price and earn an average or less than average return on assets, and often pays out higher than average dividend payments.
 The domestic growth equity manager will invest primarily in growth companies which consistently experience above average growth in earnings and sales, earn a high return on assets, and reinvest cash flow into existing business.
 The domestic mid-cap equity portfolio manager focuses on companies with market capitalizations lower than the average company traded on the public exchanges with the following characteristics: price/earnings ratio at or near the Russell Midcap Index, small dividend yield, return on equity at or near the Russell Midcap Index and an earnings per share growth rate at or near the Russell Midcap Index.
 The domestic small-cap equity manager will purchase shares of companies with market capitalizations lower than the average company traded on the public exchanges with the following characteristics: price/earnings ratio at or near the Russell 2000, small dividend yield, return on equity at or near the Russell 2000 and an earnings per share growth rate at or near the Russell 2000.
 The international global equity manager invests primarily in non-dollar denominated equity securities.
 Investing internationally diversifies the overall trust across the global equity markets.
 The manager is required to operate under certain restrictions including: regional constraints, diversification requirements and percentage of U.S. securities.
 The Morgan Stanley Capital International All Country World ex-US Index is the benchmark for comparative performance purposes.
 The Morgan Stanley Capital International All Country World ex-US Index is a market value weighted index designed to measure the combined equity market performance of developed and emerging markets countries, excluding the United States.
 All of the equities which are purchased for the international portfolio are thoroughly researched.
-Only companies with a market capitalization in excess of \$100.0 million are allowable.
-No more than five percent of the portfolio can be invested in any one stock at the time of purchase.
 All securities are freely traded on a recognized stock exchange and there are no over-the-counter derivatives.
 The following investment categories are excluded: options (other than traded currency options), commodities, futures (other than currency futures or currency hedging), short sales/margin purchases, private placements, unlisted securities and real estate (but not real estate shares).